locnnil/workshop/docs/tutorial/index.rst

 Remove a workshop
 -----------------

-If you're no longer using your workshop,
+If you no longer need your workshop,
 :ref:`remove <ref_workshop_remove>` it:

 .. code-block:: console